Understanding the Lync Video Interoperability Server (VIS)

 As per the demo at Lync Conference other Lync clients will now see presence and be able to add the VTC to a Lync multi-party call but single click-to-join from the VTC isn’t possible as Lync Online Meeting translation/presentation is a whole other story.
-A B2BUA isn’t performing any heavy lifting it isn’t going to add Gallery View, so a Lync 2010 style will be on offer (single speaker voice switched experience).
+Without performing significant heavy lifting a B2BUA isn’t going to add Gallery View (we’re entering MCU territory here), so a Lync 2010 style will be on offer for the VTC (single speaker voice switched experience).
 In this brave new SVC world DSP driven MCUs are becoming less relevant, but a non-SVC VTC isn’t going to be able to handle multiple simulcast video streams, therefore no snazzy layouts here.

 Another consideration is content, VTCs have standardized on H.239/BFCP it’s not clever stuff and is nowhere near as sophisticated or collaborative as what Lync has on offer (RDP, PSOM & WAC), but unlike the video payload there is no way today in which these can be interoperable without transcoding.

 In conclusion, seeing Microsoft’s investment in VIS is a really good thing, but as always there are other mechanisms for interoperability which either negate the need for this work to be performed by the backend or facilitate easier ways of joining Lync conference calls whilst also preserving the Gallery View experience.